UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/anonymous-functions.md

 Note how the delegate funcion has no name, hence the name _anonymous function_.
 In this case it is stored in a variable, and is passed as a parameter as before.

 You don't have to store the reference first.
-In the example below, the function is defined in the parameter list itself:
+In the example below, the function is defined _inline_, within the parameter list itself:

 ```C#
 doMathStuff( delegate (int a, int b)